mirrorworld-universe/rush/CONTRIBUTING.md

 ### Development

+> [!IMPORTANT]
+> Git signing is required.
+Branching rulesets have been applied to prevent unsigned commits.
+See [Git Signing](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) for more details.

 If you can write a code then create a [`Pull Request`](.github/PULL_REQUEST_TEMPLATE.md) to this repo and we will review your code.

 Please submit your `Pull Request` to the ```main``` `nightly` branch.
 We will auto reject if you submit your `Pull Request` to the ```stable``` branch or any release candidate branch.